NCAR/cesm_dev/README.md

 # cesm_dev
 The cesm_dev repository is dedicated to CESM development which encompass:
 - Development simulations (including cases directories and model sandboxes).
-- Relevant discussions to model development
+- Relevant discussions to model development (e.g. discussions of biases, tuning, ...).
-- Relevant "Issues" (we need to find another word: Projects).
+- Spreadsheet to track tasks.

 ## Development simulations
 Note that the cesm development simulations are currently tracked under another [repo](https://github.com/NCAR/amwg_dev/).
-This is for historical reasons and the simulations will be tracked in another way soon.
+This is for historical reasons and the simulations will be tracked in the cirrent repo soon.

 The list of cesm development simulations can be found under [Issues](https://github.com/NCAR/amwg_dev/issues).
   - Each simulation is represented as a github issue.